robertbrodrecht/launchpad/README.md

   * Tabbed option pages?
   * Integrate some options into Appearance > Customize?
   * How can this be done better?
+* Toggles on Meta / Flex Fields
+  * Is the current toggle system for meta/flex fields sufficient?
+  * Is the idea of a "watch element" a good idea? e.g. watch post_parent select box.
+* Flexible content modules and field types.
+  * What other modules should be built-in?
+  * Other Field Types?

 Future Wants
 ============